Austin Riley Player Props: Braves vs. Marlins

 Marlins Pitching Rankings

-- The 8.4 strikeouts per nine innings put together by the Marlins pitching staff ranks 21st in the league.
+- The 8.7 strikeouts per nine innings compiled by the Marlins pitching staff ranks 19th in the league.

-- The Marlins have the 21st-ranked team ERA across all MLB pitching staffs (4.56).
+- The Marlins have a 4.48 team ERA that ranks 18th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.